 Architecture Overview

-The solution consists of four main components:
+The solution consists of these main components:

 Arc SQL Monitoring Architecture